sameermahajan/ML-Audio-Models/README.md

 We came across whisper model of "DrishtiSharma/whisper-large-v2-marathi" which is reasonable but it is rather large over 6 GB to fit in an android app.

 We came across speech commands model (tensor flow CNN) but it is reasonable (~90% accuracy) only upto 20 commands / numbers.
 However when I try to train it for 40 numbers (each one having around 50 samples) the accuracy drops to around 65%.
 Not sure whether I need to have more training data and/or build more complex model.
 The questions here are how much training data we should shoot for and what would be the improved model if we need to go for one.

+Another suggestion I got from a friend (if the problem is stemming from larger number of classes) is to train a 'tens' model and 'units' models (10 of them namely for 1-10, 11-20, ..., 91-100).
+Then run the inferencing through the tens model and qualified units model (only one so overall running through only two models).
+As the number of classes for each model are limited to 10, we might get better model wise and eventually overall accuracy.

 We explored google recognition / speech_recognition but it needs internet / online connection.